Australia’s prime minister set to form majority government

 Winning at least 77 seats would also allow Morrison’s coalition to appoint the house speaker from its own ranks, rather from among independent or minor party lawmakers.

 As Morrison began finalizing his new Cabinet on Monday, the stock market welcomed the election result.
-Australia’s benchmark ASX 200 index was up 1.7 percent in late-afternoon trading — reaching its highest level since 2007, just before the global financial crisis.
+Australia’s benchmark S&P ASX 200 index climbed 1.7 percent on the day — reaching its highest level since 2007, just before the global financial crisis.

 After being elected in 2016 with 76 seats, the power base of Morrison’s coalition was diminished through a series of by-elections late in its three-year term.
 One such defeat was triggered by the ousting in an internal party vote of former Prime Minister Malcolm Turnbull.